SpeedTree

 Main Season properties

-Time scale: Controls how long it will take to complete its transition.
+Time scale: Controls how long it will take for the node to complete its transition.
 The default value of 1.0 means one year.
 These values are typically sufficient to get started.
 You may want to use variance or alter them slightly in conjunction with parent curves to get a more mottled look during transitions or make parts of the model transition sooner (e.g., have leaves turn sooner near the top of the model).

 Material Season curves